award

 How can I prove my rental car accident lawsuit in Las Vegas?

-In order to prove that you have a strong lawsuit, you should show:
+To prove that you have a strong lawsuit, you should show:

-• The rental car driver failed to drive safely, and violated the vehicle code
+• The rental car driver failed to drive safely and violated the vehicle code

 • Because the rental car driver did not drive safely, an accident occurred